ryanhance/hance_csci4831_final_project/READ_ME.txt

 Website:  https://sites.google.com/a/colorado.edu/hance-csci-4831-final-project/

 Contents include:
 - Read_Me.txt			  				- This file
 - Hance_Final_Project.sql 				- Code base used for this project
 - Hance_Final_Project_Lahman.sql 		- Code using Lahman database to obtain RBI and OBP data for comparison.
-- Hance_Final_Project.mp4 			- Video explanation of project
+- Hance_Final_Project_Video_Link.txt	- Link to video explanation of project (Video too large to upload to GitHub)
 - Hance_Final_Project.pdf 				- Project and statistic explanation and analysis

 Explanation of statistic: